MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 **`HostNameWithOutSNI`** - **Host Name**<br>
 `string`.
 Optional.
 Use when `ServerNameIndication = false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-To assign one or more host names (or domain names) to a computer that uses a single IP address, type a host name here.
+Assigns one or more host names (or domain names) to a computer that uses a single IP address.
 If a host name is specified then the clients must use the host name instead of the IP address to access the website.
 <!-- :::editable-content-end::: -->
 <br>